WojciechMatuszewski/programming-notes/node/advanced-node.md

 ```

 You can either return `Promise.reject` or re-throw the error.
 Now the program will be notified about the error coming from the `foo` function.

+## Prefix-Only Core Modules

+Have you ever used the core `fs` package?
+What about `node:fs`.
+Are these two imports different?

+The `fs` and the `node:fs` are equivalent, and the latter represents the so-called _"Prefix-Only Core Module import"_.
+Why would Node.js maintainers bother having two ways of importing core modules?

+The reason is naming and mainly userland vs. core package names.
+Historically, trying to introduce a new core package, one had to think about userland naming clashes.
+The whole process could take months due to negotiations with userland package creators.

+With the `node:` prefix, this is not the case.
+Maintainers can freely introduce new packages without worrying about the naming clashes with the userland packages.
+What is more, having `node:` prefix makes it explicit that the package comes from Node.js core and not userland.

+The new `node:test` module **will only be available via the prefix import**, which is a shift in a direction for the `node:` prefix import policy – all other modules work without the `node:` prefix.
+In my opinion, this is a good change and an excellent direction to take.
+The more explicit we are, the better.

+You can read more about _"Prefix-Only Core Modules"_ in [this article](https://fusebit.io/blog/node-18-prefix-only-modules/?utm_source=ESnextNews.com)